sbarex/QLMarkdown/README.md

 This app provide a quicklook extension to handle markdown files from macOS 10.15 onwards.

+**The software is provided "as is", without any warranty of any kind.**

+You can download the last compiled release (as universal binary) from [this link](https://github.com/sbarex/QLMarkdown/releases).

+To use the quicklook preview you must launch the application at least once.
+In this way the quicklook extension will be discovered by the system.
+After the first execution, the quicklook extension will be available (and enabled) among those present in the System preferences/Extensions.

-For maximum compatibility with the format, the [`cmark-gfm`](https://github.com/github/cmark-gfm) library is used[^footnote].
+For maximum compatibility with the markdown format, the [`cmark-gfm`](https://github.com/github/cmark-gfm) library is used[^footnote].

-Since `cmark-gfm` is developed in C, part of the functionality of the app is offered through libraries written in golang to take advantage of a higher level language.

 Compared to the standard `cmark-gfm` equipment, these extensions have been added:
-- `emoji`: translate all emoji placeholder like ```:smile:``` defined by Github (see [this list](https://api.github.com/emojis)).
+- `Emoji`: translate the emoji placeholder like ```:smile:```.
-- `syntax highlight`: colorize the code inside fanced block using [Chroma](https://github.com/alecthomas/chroma) engine.
+- `Source code highlight`: colorize the code inside fenced block.
-- `inline local images`: to embed linked image inside the formatted output.
+- `Inline local images`: embed the image files inside the formatted output.

-From the Preferences window you can configure the options, enable the desidered extensions and set the output style.
+From the Preferences window you can configure the options, enable the desired extensions and set the style.

 ## Options
 The options follow those offered by the `cmark-gfm`: